Search analytics / Guides

 By default, Algolia uses the IP address to distinguish users.
 For more accurate analytics, you can explicitly set a user token.
 This is especially important if you’re searching from your backend, as all searches would have the IP address of your server.

 It’s best to create reliable unique identifiers that you store in your app or database.
-For example, you could use your own user identifiers once users sign in.
+For example, you could use your own user session identifiers once users start their session.

 You must send a user token with your search requests if you use Personalization.